Skip to main content

 Rooibos Tea

-Caffeine-free herbal tea from Southern Africa - naturally sweet, earthy flavor.
-Popular in Lesotho (imported from South Africa).
-Served hot or iced, with honey or plain.
+A caffeine-free herbal tea from Southern Africa, naturally sweet and earthy.
+It is popular in Lesotho, imported from South Africa, and served hot or iced, with honey or without.

 teaHot